hensleychild01/rustybattler/README.md

 # rustybattler

-ts is supposed to be a battleship bot written in Rust
+ts is supposed to be a chess bot written in Rust